StarLegacy/StarLegacy.Wiki/Starships/Thrusters.md

 - Acceleration 0.05, power 2.75

 ![Ion]

+### Afterburner
+- Expensive but has the power of 5 thrusters
+- The magma block should face away gtrom your ship.
+- Best for smaller fighters and warships
+- High power demand, and a good balance in acceleration and power.
+- Acceleration X.XX, power X.XX (contribute!)

+![Afterburner]

 ## Tips
 - You cannot have any blocks behind thrusters or they don't work.